-After the finding or admission of responsibility, the Conduct Review Officer will impose sanctions after considering the following:
+After a finding or acceptance of responsibility, the Conduct Review Administrator will impose sanctions after considering the following:

 - The nature of the violation and the circumstances surrounding it, including the actual or potential impact on the individuals involved and/or the community as a whole;

-- Statements made or evidence presented during disciplinary proceedings;
+- Statements made and/or information presented during the conduct review process;

 - Disciplinary precedent;